maci3k/sql-tasks/README.md

 ## Summary

-A sequence in PostgreSQL is a database object that automatically incrementing numeric value.
-Using sequences allows you to avoid the problems with inserts conflicts.
-Your task is to provide sequence to the existing `student` schema.
+A sequence in PostgreSQL is a database object that automatically increments numeric value.
+Using sequences allows you to avoid problems with inserts and PK uniqueness.
+Your task is to provide sequence for existing `student` schema.

 ## Goals

 Create `student_id_seq` and use it to regenerate student **id**.
-It should start with **110** value and increased by **5**.
-Pay attention to student **id** type, that already provide a sequence.
+It should start with **110** value and increase by **5**.
+Keep in mind that there is already some data in `student` table and we want you to reset their ids so that when next student is added they get proper id from the sequence.
 In other words - you need to clean up before adding `student_id_seq` sequence.

 | student           |
 |-------------------|